Documentary Wedding Photographer in Atlanta

 I’m also a queer artist, former professor, and once-upon-a-time chaplain, which probably tells you a lot about how I see people—and why your story matters to me.

-If you're looking for a photographer who sees beyond the surface, you’re in the right place.
+If you're looking for a photographer who sees beyond the surface to document the uniqueness of your day, you’re in the right place.

 See more of my queer wedding photography at our sister brand, Cindy and Sharon.